mykelalvis/FT/Traveller/Equipment/Vehicles/Trepida Grav Tank.md

 predecessor, the Invader.
 Rapid-fire fusion weapons

-become available at TL14, are designated with the prefix ‘RF’ and preclude the need for an auxiliary automatic weapon.
+become available at TL14, are designated with the prefix 'RF' and preclude the need for an auxiliary automatic weapon.

 EQUIPMENT AND WEAPONS